PaddlePaddle/PaddleSpeech/examples/librispeech/asr5/README.md

 `conf_path` denotes the config path of the model.
 `avg_num` denotes the number K of top-K models you want to average to get the final model.
-`audio file` denotes the file path of the single file you want to infer in stage 5 `ckpt` denotes the checkpoint prefix of the model, e.g. "hubertASR"
+`audio file` denotes the file path of the single file you want to infer in stage 5 `ckpt` denotes the checkpoint prefix of the model, e.g. "WavLMASR"

 You can set the local variables (except `ckpt`) when you use `run.sh`